zerospeech/zerospeech2017/README.md

 ### Installation

-* With your virtual environment activated, simply run the following command:

-        ./track2/setup/setup_track2.sh

-  By running this script you will install all the dependencies of the track 2 including the evaluation program, the baseline and topline replication from the `./track2/src` folder to your virtual environment in the case of python libraries and in `.track2/bin` all the binary programms.
-  Those dependencies are:

-  * [ZRTools](https://github.com/bootphon/zerospeech2017/tree/master/track2/src/ZRTools), The same program that was used for the baseline of 2015 Challenge.
-  * [tde](https://github.com/bootphon/tde) used to compute the scores for evaluation of this challenge.
-  * [sprachcore-feacalc](https://www1.icsi.berkeley.edu/~dpwe/projects/sprach/sprachcore.html) it is used to compute speech features for the baseline.

-* To build and reproduce the baseline you will need to have installed on your system the following packages:
+* The installation of track 2 depends on external packages, mainly to build/compile the source code and to preprocess speech waveforms, you will need the following packages installed on your system:

   * [GNU autoconf](https://www.gnu.org/software/autoconf/autoconf.html) to build compilation files of sprachcore-feacalc.